fire-helper/slides/csi106_1/transcript.md

 Your hardware also isn't libre.
 The CPU, the mainboard, the GPU, the keyboard, the lights, the firmware, the drivers often aren't free.

-There isn't much we can do though.
+There isn't much we can do.
 Corporations intentionally prevent people from reverse-engineering their hardware, so no one can write libre drivers for them.

 ("Easy thing to do" slide)